holochain/HOW/HOW/tech/_requirements.md

 ## Backwards Compatibility Analysis

-When the standard either obsoletes or is a new version of a previous standard, this section that describes backward compatibility MUST be added.
+When the standard either SUPERSEDEDs or is a new version of a previous standard, this section that describes backward compatibility MUST be added.